JohnnyDavis12/demo-repo/README.md

-# demo-repo
+# Introduction of this repos

-This is in class repository of csc260
+This repo is used for inclass practicing of CSC260

+We will not every command needed for git here!

+more about markdown language, refer to hhtp://markdownguide.org